FBAGUSTO/Spring-Board-Exercise-1/README.md

 # Spring-Board-Exercise-1
-This is Spring Board Data Wrangling Exercise 1 this involves basic data manipulation requiring the following
+This is Spring Board Data Wrangling Exercise 1.
+This exercise involves basic data manipulation requiring the following

 0: Load the data in RStudio